 Knowing your distances will help you when you are on the course to make sure you hit it in the right area to score better

-Step 3: Play on an actual golf course for new discoveries and learning experiences
+Step 3: Play on a golf course to learn and discover things

 I played my first ever round left handed to see how I would do without too much thinking, using a limited number of clubs.